ChrisBrooksbank/DigiStandards/CSharp.md

 ## CheckList
 * Ensure there are no unneeded using clauses ( grey )
 * Always define variables as type var
+* Ensure there are no Resharper hints to look at
 * No magic strings, e.g. always use a DateTime extension method to format a date
 * No spaces immeditely before or after brackets
 * Inject services into Controller constructors